Budgeting With a Credit Card: Guide to Spending Smarter With Your Credit Card

 6. Pay Yourself First

 A top priority when budgeting with a credit card should be paying yourself first.
-When money hits a bank account, it should go toward personal savings goals, emergency savings, or an accelerated debt repayment plan.
+That means that when money hits a bank account, it should go toward personal savings goals, an emergency fund, or an accelerated debt repayment plan.

 It’s important to prioritize paying yourself first, as many try to budget with the reverse in mind, only setting aside what’s left over at the end of the month.
 This approach can lead to falling short on savings goals.